-On the surface of your eye, the transparent cornea covers the colored iris, and the nearly black pupil.
-The pupil, a round opening in the iris, allows light into the eye.
-The pupil dilates, in low light conditions, thereby allowing more light to enter the eye.
-In bright conditions, the pupil contracts, allowing less light in.
+The human eye works much like a movie camera.
+It receives light from objects that it focuses and projects onto a sensitive screen, and then converts the images into electrical impulses that are sent to the brain via the optic nerve.
+On the surface of your eye, the transparent cornea covers the colored iris and the nearly black pupil.
+The pupil controls light entering the eye.
+It dilates in low light conditions, thereby allowing more light to enter the eye.
+In bright conditions, it contracts to limit the amount of light let in.